chinamike65/hugo-tuolesi/content/book4/book4en.md

 This kind of suffering does not want to be encountered by oneself, but it happens naturally.

-Therefore, one should earnestly study the Dharma at ordinary times, persist in the practice, do more life-releasing and almsgiving, and then dedicate the merits of the practice.
+Therefore, one should earnestly study the Dharma at all times, persist in the practice, do more life-releasing and almsgiving, and then dedicate the merits of the practice.

 When the karma between you and all sentient beings is eliminated, this kind of suffering is also eliminated.

 There are too many demands from our human beings.
 We cannot ask for money, we cannot ask for work, we cannot ask for health.
 Asking for something but always getting it, not getting it, these are all pains.

-The Suffering of the Five Aggregates The five aggregates are form, feeling, perception, action, and consciousness.
+The Suffering of the Five Aggregates

+The five aggregates are form, feeling, perception, action, and consciousness.
 To put it simply, "color" is our body;
 "Suffering" is the feeling of pain and pleasure;

 "Think" is thought;